stephenwuebker/stephenwuebker-com/content/posts/renaming-excel-sheets-in-ssis.md

 Dts.TaskResult = (int)ScriptResults.Success;
 ```

-Save the file and close the Visual Studio instance.
+Save the file and close the VSTA window.
 Click OK to save the script task.
 Now, if I execute that task, you can see the sheet name has been updated.

 ![](/images/ExcelSheetAfterRename.png)

-Now I can set my Excel Source to always import data from "Sheet1", and don't have to worry about changing the package every single time I get this data to import.
-One more thing to remember, however, is to set DelayValidation = True on any tasks that use the Excel file, or the package will fail.
+Now I can set my Excel Data Source to always import data from "Sheet1", and don't have to worry about changing the package every single time I get this data to import.

+One more thing to do is to go into the properties for any task that uses the Excel file and set DelayValidation = True.
+If you don't, the package will fail because the task is expecting sheets that don't actually exist.